basho/riak_shell/README.md

 ```
 riakshell (11)>load();
 ```
-and can hot-load changes into the shell.
+and can hot-load changes into the shell (it won't work on first-creation of a new EXT module, only on reloading).

 Architecture Notes
 ------------------